FlorianBord2/Hatch/README.md

 pip3 install requests
 sudo apt-get install xvfb
 ```
-chrome driver and chrome are also required!
+chrome driver and Google Chrome are also required!

-link to chrome driver: http://chromedriver.chromium.org/downloads
+Link to chrome driver: http://chromedriver.chromium.org/downloads
-copy it to bin!
+Select the appropriate driver, unzip the file, and copy the driver to `/bin`
 <br>
 ## How to use (text)
 1).
 Find a website with a login page<br>